Guidelines

 Weak

 Non-ischaemic priapism is a rare condition, especially in children.
-The embarrassment that children may have in speaking about it to their parents can lead to misdiagnosis and underestimating the prevalence of this condition [1744].
-The aetiology, clinical presentation and diagnostic and therapeutic principles are comparable with those of arterial priapism in adults.
+The embarrassment that children may have in speaking about it to their parents can lead to misdiagnosis and underestimating the prevalence of this condition [1517].
+The aetiology, clinical presentation, diagnostic and therapeutic principles are comparable with those of arterial priapism in adults.
 However, some differentiating features should be noted.